 Who can be held liable for fire-related accidents in the home?

-Our Los Angeles fire-related accident attorney from the Compass Law Group, PC, explains that there are multiple parties who could potentially be held liable for your burn injuries, and other injuries and damages caused by fire in your house or apartment.
+Our Los Angeles fire-related accident attorney from the Compass Law Group, LLP, explains that there are multiple parties who could potentially be held liable for your burn injuries, and other injuries and damages caused by fire in your house or apartment.

 In order to determine who is responsible for the fire-related accident in your home, it is vital to establish the cause of that fire.
 Was it a defective or broken appliance such as an oven, gas cooktop or stove-top?
 Was it faulty wires, hoses, or other connection points?
 Or was it your negligent neighbor?